top of page

 UK's leading Owner Trained Assistance Dog Programme

-We proudly support the training of Owner Trained Assistance Dogs in the UK and worldwide through our Online Assistance Dog Programme.
+We proudly support the training of Owner Trained Assistance Dogs in the UK through our Online Assistance Dog Programme.

 Why Choose Us?